Remembering an Outsider Artist

 by Richard Whittaker, May 18, 2008

 There was something unconventional about both of these men.
-Later, when I’d met the younger man, I realized there was some developmental issue and guessed that he lived with his parents earning money doing odd jobs.
-In my conversations with him, he always went straight to the point.
-Did I have a job for him, dirt to shovel, weeds to clear, a fence to paint?
-Talking with him was like his walking: focused.
+Later, when I’d met the younger man, I realized there was a developmental issue and guessed that he lived with his parents.
+In my first encounter, he went straight to the point.
+Did I have a job for him - dirt to shovel, weeds to clear, a fence to paint?
+I did find something, and it was always the question thereafter.

 But the old man, Smith, was another story.
-For one thing, he possessed style.
-His hair, combed straight back, fell toward his shoulders.
-His straw hat was rakish.
+His white mane of hair, combed straight back, fell toward his shoulders.
+His straw hat was always tilted at a rakish angle.
 Smith was lean and cut a figure.
-His walking, as was plain to see, was a pure pleasure; he took things in, savored them.
+His walking, as was plain to see, was a pure pleasure.
+He took things in, savored them.

-I’d see him, with his blaze of white hair, walking up the hill, wooden staff in hand, stopping to gaze into the trees above, or off across the bay, an expression of transport on his face.
-His walking was always a passage through places of unexpected beauty and surprise.
-The same places nobody else paid much attention to.
+I’d see him at unpredictable times walking up the hill, wooden staff in hand, stopping to gaze into the trees above, or off across the bay.
+To see him gazing was to see a man in transport.
+How rare.
+His walking was always a passage through places of unexpected beauty and surprise - the same places nobody else paid any attention to.

-Photography is something I feel close to and I couldn’t resist observing, “I see you’ve got a camera there.”
+Photography is something I felt close to and I couldn’t resist observing, “I see you’ve got a camera there.”